schafeld/react-crud-exercise/README.md

 ## Origin and Inspiration

-This project is inspired by the [ReactJS and Tailwind CSS Fundamentals ](https://www.coursera.org/learn/packt-reactjs-and-tailwind-css-fundamentals-szmrn/home/info) taught by Stackt on Coursera.
-But the code implementation and the libraries used deviate considerably as this project is upgraded to use React 19, Vite, PrimeReact (with PrimeIcons), and TypeScript.
-You will _not_ be able to follow along with the course.
+This project was inspired by the [ReactJS and Tailwind CSS Fundamentals ](https://www.coursera.org/learn/packt-reactjs-and-tailwind-css-fundamentals-szmrn/home/info) taught by Stackt on Coursera.
+I took the course (including [certificate](https://www.coursera.org/account/accomplishments/specialization/8EP9S2HKOPVR)), but for this code implementation I deliberately chose different libraries ans set-up, used TypeScript and the most recent version of React.
+Also the features differ significantly from the tutorial.
+You will _not_ be able to follow along with the course with this code.

 ## TODOs / Future Work